Montana-Media-Arts/webDesignFall2024/_docs/topic-10/01-typography/02-page.md

     <div class="tab-pane fade" id="monospace">
       <h3 style="font-family: monospace; font-size:2em; margin-top: 0;">Monospace Fonts</h3>

       <p>Most modern fonts that are used for computers utilize "proportional width."
 This means a character is only as wide as necessary.
-Alternatively there is a class of fonts known as "fixed-width" or "monospaced."
+Alternatively, there is a class of fonts known as "fixed-width" or "monospaced."
 Each character in a monospaced font family is the same number of pixels wide.</p>

       <!-- Example Sites -->
       <div class="row text-center">